Go on, lamb it up this Australia Day

 1 red capsicum, finely diced

 2 Lebanese cucumbers, deseeded, finely diced

 4 green onions, thinly sliced

-Juice of 1 lemon + wedges, to serve
+Juice of 1 lemon plus wedges, to serve

-Baby spinach leaves, hummus, tzatziki, pickles of choice, radishes, pita bread and coriander leaves to serve
+Baby spinach, hummus, tzatziki, pickles, radish, pita bread and coriander leaves to serve

 2. Heat a char-grill pan or barbecue over medium-high heat and cook lamb for 4-5 minutes each side or until charred.
 Reduce heat to medium-low and cook for a further 12-15 minutes, turning regularly or until cooked to your liking.
 Remove from heat, set aside on a plate covered loosely with foil and rest for 10 minutes.

 3. Meanwhile, to make tabouli, prepare burghul according to packet instructions.
 Drain, rinse and place in a large bowl.
 Add parsley, tomatoes, capsicum, cucumber, onions, lemon juice and remaining oil.
 Season and toss well to combine.

 4. Slice lamb and arrange on a platter with tabouli, baby spinach, hummus, tzatziki, pickles, radishes, pita bread, coriander and lemon wedges.

 1. Lamb shoulder or lamb leg (bone-in) would also work well in this recipe.